 Take a virtual tour of LLCC!

-We look forward to when we can welcome you to campus.
-Due to the current “stay-at-home” order in Illinois, LLCC classes and offices are operating remotely.
-Our facilities are currently closed, and we are unable to offer in-person tours.
-However, we hope you enjoy our virtual tour and explore our website to learn about our many academic and career programs, support services and student life activities.
-If you have questions or would like more information, please email email@example.com, schedule a virtual visit with a member of our recruitment staff or submit an information request.
+We hope you enjoy our virtual tour and explore our website to learn about our many academic and career programs, support services and student life activities.
+If you have questions or would like more information, please email email@example.com, schedule a virtual visit or in-person tour with a member of our recruitment staff or submit an information request.

 Charlotte J. Warren, Ph.D.